Institution window

 You can create institutional team presets in order to support multiple institutions or different groups of physicians (e.g. multiple ophthalmologists and/or radiation oncologists) within the same institution.
 To create an institutional Team preset:

 1. In the Institution controls group, fill out the various text fields.
 You can also include planning notes, a preferred treatment weekday, duration, Rx dose, isodose legend and other institution specific settings.
 Planning notes are intended to remind the planner of institutional and/or team specific requirements.
 For example, an institution or team may routinely want 3 mm PTV base-margins rather than the default 2 mm margins.
+Be sure a value for the PTV margin and QA distance are entered, the recommended default values are PTV = 2 mm and QA = 6 mm.
 Notes are initially displayed in red text to attract attention.
 Click the "thumbs up" emoji adjacent to the planning notes text field to acknowledge having reviewed the planning notes and remove the red text color.

-2. In the Team members database (n) controls group near the bottom of the window, enter a person name. (n) is the current number of names in the database.
+2. In the Team members database controls group at the bottom right of the window, enter a person name. (n) is the current number of names in the database (e.g. my database had 406 names at the time this user guide page was last updated).
 Names should be entered using the format "given name surname", e.g. John Doe, with a space between the person's given name and their surname.
-The + button adds people to the PSpeople.sqlite database.
-The - button removes the current name from the database.
+The green shaded + button adds new people to the PSpeople.sqlite database.
+The red shaded - button removes the people from the database.
+The - button is disabled if the current name doesnt exist in the database.
+A purple shaded update button replaces the otherwise green shaded + button if the person already exists in the database and will be overwritten rather than creating a new entry.
 This database is keyed by name and also saves contact (e.g. primary email address), alternate contact (e.g. an email address that does not have email attachment restrictions), phone, job title, and other information about each person.
 There is no specific limit to number of persons you can add to the PSpeople database although eventually you could exceed your available file storage capacity and access speed will slow as the database size increases.
 A practical limit to maintain access speed and disk space is probably a few thousand.

-4. In the Logotype controls group you can drag and drop a 50x50 pixel custom logo for each institutional preset.
+3. In the Institution's logotype controls group you can drag and drop a 50x50 pixel custom logo for each institutional preset.
 Logo pictures are best saved as .png files with transparent backgrounds.

 5. In the Team presets database (n) controls group, enter a unique presets dictionary key and click the + button to add the keyed preset to the presets database file PSclinics.sqlite. (n) is the current number of teams in the database.
 Most institutions consist of a single team, but some institutions require several teams that vary amongst multiple surgeons, surgical facilities and radiation oncology staff.
 To remove a keyed preset, select it from the popup menu and click the - button.
-To update (ie overwrite) an existing preset, simply select it from the popup menu, change the information, and click the + button (same as creating a new preset).
+To update (ie overwrite) an existing preset, simply select it from the popup menu, change the information, and click the circular purple icon button (this button alternatively appears as a green shaded circular icon with a + symbol if the preset does not yet exist in the database so you can add a new preset).
 Extremely old versions of PS6 kept these data in a .plist file rather than a database, so if you are upgrading from a pre-database version of PS6 you will need to manually recreate a presets database.
 The .sqlite database files are all located in the application's master data folder (e.g. the Plaque Simulator Data folder).

 6. Once you have created a PSclinics.sqlite database containing at least one team preset here, you may then select a default team preset in the Users Preferences pane.